cgraham149/exto-cg/content/portfolio/index.md

 ---
-title: Portfolio
+title: Projects
 subtitle: >-
-  This is an optional subtitle for the portfolio page.
+  This is an optional subtitle for the projects page.
 layout_style: mosaic
 menus:
   main: